mawels/CleverHome/README.md

-# clever-home
+# Clever-Home
-As a hobby project, I'm creating a very simple set of python scripts to control devices from a RaspBerry Pi using infrared and rf emitters.
+As a hobby project, I'm developing a very simple set of python scripts to control devices from a RaspBerry Pi using infrared and rf emitters.

 Requeriments: